jim-easterbrook/pywws/doc_src/essentials/dependencies.rst

 Mac OS X
 """"""""

-On MacOS X the operating system's generic hid driver "claims" the weather station, which makes it very difficult to use anything other than an HID interface.
+On MacOS X the operating system's generic hid driver "claims" the weather station, which makes it very difficult to use any other USB interface.
 Unfortunately, you will need to download and compile hidapi yourself.

 *  `hidapi <http://www.signal11.us/oss/hidapi/>`_